Bi-intermediate logics of trees and co-trees: Locally tabular extensions of

 \section{Locally tabular extensions of $\lc$}

 A bi-intermediate logic $L$ is said to be \textit{locally tabular} if for every positive integer $n$, there are only finitely many non-L-equivalent formulas built from the propositional variables $p_1, \dots, p_n$.
-Equivalently, if $\mathsf{V}_L$ is locally finite (i.e., if every finitely generated algebra in $\V_L$ is finite).
+Equivalently, when $\mathsf{V}_L$ is \textit{locally finite} (i.e., every finitely generated algebra in $\V_L$ is finite).

 In this section we present a characterization of locally tabular extensions of $\lc$: they are exactly those which contain at least one of the Jankov formulas associated with the \textit{finite combs} (a particular class of bi-Esakia co-trees defined below).
 If is an immediate consequence of this criterion that the logic of the finite combs is the only pre-locally tabular extension of $\lc$ (recall that a logic is said to be \emph{pre-locally tabular} if it is not locally tabular, but all of its proper extensions are so).